TigerBSD/TigerBSD/README.md

 ## Compile customized system from source

 NOTE: At the time of this writing, no changes have yet been made by me to the FreeBSD sources, so there is no point in recompiling from source yet.
+[Compare changes local to ThinkPad-FreeBSD-src](https://github.com/freebsd/freebsd/compare/stable/11...eriknstr:stable/11).

 First time, do the following.
 Subsequent times, skip this step.